Who We Are

 - Expanding our MAC Member offerings & education opportunities

 - High quality arts & craft

 The organization is the true heart of visual arts in the province’s favourite cottage and vacation area and has become an innovative force in the community at large.

 Muskoka Arts & Crafts supports artists directly through its programming and resources and is also a champion of arts and culture in Muskoka, always striving to make the community a vibrant and culturally engaged destination for visitors, local residents and summer residents alike.
-Membership in Muskoka Arts & Crafts is open to any person who lives, works, owns property or has a year-round gallery representation in Muskoka.
+Membership in Muskoka Arts & Crafts is open to all.

-Muskoka Arts & Crafts is a non-profit organization that is financially self-supporting.
-It mounts several annual shows, including the popular Summer Show, which has been a centrepiece of Muskoka summers since 1963 and attracts hundreds of artists from across the country and more than 16,000 visitors every year.
-The Christmas Show & Sale and Spring Members’ Show feature the work of members and the Chapel Gallery in Bracebridge hosts an ongoing cycle of juried exhibitions by local and visiting artists.
+Muskoka Arts & Crafts is a non-profit organization.
+MAC mounts several annual shows, including the popular Summer Show, which has been a centrepiece of Muskoka summers since 1963 and attracts hundreds of artists from across the country and more than 10,000 visitors every year.
+Our holiday market and Spring members Show are juried events featuring our premium MAC Members.

 The Gallery is also home to the organization’s Permanent Collection.
 Throughout the year, Muskoka Arts & Crafts organizes workshops for all levels of creative development.

 In April of 2008, an initiative launched by Muskoka Arts & Crafts culminated in the District Municipality of Muskoka declaring Muskoka a Designated Arts Community, a testament to the vitality of the area’s arts scene and its potential as a fundamental building block for year-round art tourism in Muskoka.